Reformation's Yael Aflalo Says

 Sustainability Is Cool

-Aflalo prides Reformation on its sustainable initiatives as much as being “customer obsessed.”
+Aflalo prides herself on Reformation's sustainable initiatives as much as being “customer obsessed.”
 Following Elon Musk’s First Principal Thinking, she says, “Fast-fashion does not mean that it’s worse for the environment.
-The only examples that we have of fast-fashion are cheap companies that make clothing out of very bad materials, so we equate fast-fashion with bad for the environment or low quality, that people buy more of them and throw them away, creating this disposable culture.”
+The only examples that we have of fast-fashion are cheap companies that make clothing out of very bad materials, so we equate fast-fashion with bad for the environment or low quality, that people buy more of and throw away, creating this disposable culture.”

-For that reason, Reformation’s pieces are not throw away clothes.
-Since launching in 2009, Aflalo has sourced covetable sustainable, vintage, and deadstock fabrics for her collections, and designed, manufactured, packed, and shipped her offerings from her Los Angeles-based headquarters, and her awareness for the environment has only increased, e.g., since this past Earth Day, she even started introducing tours of her new downtown LA factory so customers can actually see where the magic happens.
-She credits her ingenious RefScale, an internal tool meant to calculate waste footprints, on what keeps her team continuously accountable — last quarter the brand made clothes that created 53% less waste and used 77% less water than her competitors.
+For that reason, Reformation’s pieces are not throw-away clothes.
+Since launching in 2009, Aflalo has sourced covetable sustainable, vintage, and deadstock fabrics for her collections, and designed, manufactured, packed, and shipped her offerings from her Los Angeles headquarters.
+Since this past Earth Day, she even started introducing tours of her new Downtown L.A. factory so customers can actually see where the magic happens.
+She credits her ingenious RefScale, an internal tool meant to calculate waste footprints, as what keeps her team accountable — last quarter, she says, the brand's clothes created 53% less waste and used 77% less water than its competitors.

 Advertisement

-“I think that climate change is the biggest issue facing the world, and I’m often surprised that more people don’t get into action about it but that’s ok,” she says.
+“I think that climate change is the biggest issue facing the world, and I’m often surprised that more people don’t get into action about it, but that’s okay,” she says.
 “I know how to make clothes and so I decided that I should start a sustainable fashion brand.
 That’s my part.”

 Creeping Into The Zeitgeist